 The Speech Prosody Special Interest Group is dedicated to advancing the scientific study of speech prosody and its applications.
-As of 2018, the SIG has 1095 members from over 27 countries.
-To join the SIG, simply send mail to list at-sign sprosig.org to be added to our roster and our low-traffic mailing list.
+The SIG has approximately 1100 members from over 30 countries.
+To join, simply send mail to list at-sign sprosig.org to be added to our roster and our low-traffic mailing list.

 The SIG sponsors two conferences.
 Speech Prosody is the interdisciplinary conference on all aspects of speech prosody: linguistic, paralinguistic, technical, psycholinguistic, applications, and so on.
 SP meets in even-numbered years, typically attracts 300-400 participants, and is indexed by EI.
 Tone and Intonation, the recent merger of Tone and Intonation in Europe and Tonal Aspects of Languages, is focused on linguistic aspects, especially the phonological and typological.
 Much smaller, it it meets in odd-numbered years.

 - Tone and Intonation, 1st International Conference, June 21-25, 2021, at the University of Southern Denmark.